SnowConvert AI - SQL Server-Azure Synapse Functional Differences¶

 SSC-FDM-TS0031¶

-SET ANSI_WARNINGS ON statement is commented out, which Snowflake generally adheres to ANSI-standard behaviors.
+SET ANSI_WARNINGS ON statement is commented out because Snowflake generally adheres to ANSI-standard behaviors.

 Description¶